- How is bone cancer treated?

 Surgery is the primary (main) treatment for most bone cancers.
 Surgery may also be needed to obtain a biopsy of the cancer.
-The biopsy and the surgical treatment are separate operations, but it is very important that they both be planned together.
+The biopsy and the surgical treatment are separate operations, but it is very important that the doctor plans both together.
 Ideally, the same surgeon should do both the biopsy and the main surgery.
 A biopsy taken from the wrong place can lead to problems when the surgeon does the operation to remove the cancer.
 Sometimes a poorly placed biopsy can even make it impossible to remove the cancer without cutting off the limb.

 Tumors in the arms or legs

 Sometimes the entire limb needs to be removed in order to do a good wide-excision (and remove all of the cancer).
 This operation is known as an amputation.
 But most of the time the surgeon can remove the cancer without amputation.
 This is called limb-salvage or limb-sparing surgery.
 In going over treatment options, it is important to realize that there are advantages and disadvantages with either type of surgery.
 For example, although for many people limb-salvage seems more acceptable than amputation, it is more complex and so can have more complications.
 Both operations have the same overall survival rates when done by expert surgeons.
 Studies looking at quality of life have shown little difference in how people react to the final result of the different procedures.
 Perhaps the biggest concern was seen in teenagers who worry about the social effects of their operation.
 Emotional issues can be very important and support and encouragement are needed for all patients.

 No matter which type of surgery is done, rehabilitation will be needed afterward.
 This can be the hardest part of treatment.
 If possible, the patient should meet with a specialist in rehabilitation before surgery to understand what will be involved.